Peace Orchestra (album)

 Peace Orchestra is an album recorded by Peter Kruder under the Peace Orchestra banner.
 The album's most well-known track "Who Am I" received a great deal of exposure through its use throughout The Wachowskis' project The Animatrix.
-It was additionally featured on the soundtrack album to the 2001 Christopher Nolan film Memento and in the film Stay by Marc Forster.
+It was later featured on the soundtrack album to the 2001 Christopher Nolan film Memento and in the film Stay by Marc Forster.